gportay/dosh/README.md

 ## TUNING

+### Default Shell Interpreter

+[dosh(1)](dosh.1.adoc) uses `/bin/sh` as default interpreter as it is the only reliable Shell available.
+The default interpreter can be set by option `--shell SHELL`; but it needs to be set to every call to *dosh*.

+	dosh --shell /bin/bash

+Instead, the default interpreter can be set using the `DOSHELL` environment variable.
+When this variable is exported, there is no need to override the Shell interpreter through the command-line.

+Adding these two following lines to the Shell `~/.profile` tells *dosh* to uses `/bin/bash` as Shell interpreter.

+	DOSHELL="/bin/bash"
+	export DOSHELL

+### Docker extra options

 Every single [docker(1)](https://github.com/docker/docker) command performed in [dosh(1)](dosh.1.adoc) can be customized by passing extra arguments thanks its corresponding **DOSH_DOCKER_xxx_EXTRA_OPTS** environment variable. **xxx**